Myth buster: Those that work around nuclear power do not glow green – they glow blue! (Just kidding!).

 Beautiful – but deadly – blue glow (i.e., Cherenkov radiation) of an operating or “critical” nuclear reactor seen under many feet of radiation shielding and thus life protecting water.
 The light is given off because highly charged particles of matter (e.g., electrons) around the reactor are traveling faster than the speed of light in water (the speed of light in water is 75% of the speed of light in a vacuum).
 While the matter of the charged particle can exceed the speed of light in water, the charge must travel at the local speed of light.
 This causes the charge on the particle to lag behind the matter of the particle with the consequence that photons in the blue to an ultraviolet region are emitted.
 Think of this as a photonic boom similar to the sonic boom of a jet traveling faster than sound in the air!

-Once a person becomes a fully qualified and proficient auxiliary plant operator they may be selected to attend license class where for approximately 1.5 years they will undergo rigorous classroom and reactor control room simulator training (1) 40+ hours per week.
-The courses start with the fundamentals of engineering after which they will have to pass an exhausting full-day written exam administered by the federal government.
-Successful candidates continue on this journey which culminates with taking another exhausting federal government administered full-day written exam where they demonstrate they have adequate knowledge of plant design and operation.
+Once a person becomes a fully qualified and proficient auxiliary plant operator, they may be selected to attend a license class for approximately 1.5 years.
+They will undergo rigorous classroom and reactor control room simulator training (1) 40+ hours per week.
+The courses start with the fundamentals of engineering, after which they will have to pass an exhausting full-day written exam administered by the federal government.
+Successful candidates continue on this journey, culminating in taking another exhausting federal government administered full-day written exam to demonstrate they have adequate knowledge of plant design and operation.
 Furthermore, they have to pass a federal government reactor control room simulator performance exam where they demonstrate that they can safely operate/supervise the operation of the nuclear reactor under the best and worst of conditions.
 Lastly, they have given a federal government oral exam while walking through the actual power station to ensure they thoroughly know and understand it.
 The successful candidate will then receive a federal license to operate the power station that they qualified on.

-Then starts the journey to maintain this licensee which entails returning to classroom and simulator training/evaluation for one week every five weeks!
-While the initial 1.5 years long, the arduous process ensures that newly licensed operators are safe to the public and themselves they will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over the course of their career.
+Then starts the journey to maintain this licensee, which entails returning to classroom and simulator training/evaluation for one week every five weeks!
+While the initial 1.5 years long, the arduous process ensures that newly licensed operators are safe to the public and themselves.
+They will continue to learn and mature, asymptotically approaching perfection, as they spend time operating the actual reactor and returning to classroom and simulator training/evaluation every five weeks over their careers.

 Phase V: “A License to Learn” Christian (Philippians 3:11 if, by any means, I may attain to the resurrection from the dead.)

-In Phase I of our spiritual journey we began to know in whom we have believed (2 Timothy 1:12) leading to the experiencing of His power in Phase II (Acts 1:8) followed by suffering designed to form the character of Christ in Phase III (Romans 5:3,4) and we were conformed to His (Jesus’) death to self in Phase IV (Galatians 2:20).
+In Phase I of our spiritual journey, we began to know in whom we have believed (2 Timothy 1:12), leading to the experiencing of His power in Phase II (Acts 1:8) followed by suffering designed to form the character of Christ in Phase III (Romans 5:3,4).
+We were conformed to His (Jesus’) death to self in Phase IV (Galatians 2:20).

 However, this does not mean we are fully mature, perfect or that we will not have to go through any more suffering.
 It does mean that we have proven that we can be trusted to have the power of God increased in our lives (2 Corinthians 10:6).
 This is because we had to learn to be obedient to God to overcome the things that caused the suffering in Phases III and IV (Hebrews 5:8.
 Acts 5:32).
 Consequently, we have demonstrated we will be safe to ourselves and others by passing the tests of the first four phases of Spiritual Growth.
 That is, we have been found faithful (1 Corinthians 4:2) and in a manner of speaking have been given a license to learn!

-We are no longer “Christians in Training” but are rather “Licensed Professional” Christians using the analogy of the journey of an engineer.
+We are no longer “Christians in Training” but are rather “Licensed Professional” Christians using the analogy of an engineer’s journey.
 We will continue to re-experience things in this last phase that we learned in the initial training (i.e., the first four phases) so that we do not forget (Hebrews 2:1) and so that we will continue to mature as we asymptotically approach perfection (Colossians 1:28.
 Ephesians 4:13.
 James 3:2).

 The Five Phases of Spiritual Growth Series: